Matteo Mancuso: Matteo Mancuso Trio

-In 2022, Matteo Mancuso Trio performed at the Bremen International Festival; the Auditorium Parco della Musica in Rome; Uppsala Jazz Festival in Sweden; Spoleto Jazz Festival, in Italy.
+In 2022, Matteo Mancuso Trio performed at the Bremen International Festival; the Auditorium Parco della Musica in Rome; Uppsala Jazz Festival in Sweden; Spoleto Jazz Festival in Italy.

+The Journey

+Mancuso's debut album, The Journey, was released on 21 July 2023 through The Players Club, a division of Mascot Label Group.
+The instrumental album ranges from jazz and fusion to hard rock and progressive rock, and features both electric and acoustic guitar.
+Reviews praised Mancuso's phrasing and the album's stylistic variety.
+Graeme Stroud of Velvet Thunder compared aspects of his playing to Carlos Santana, John McLaughlin, Steve Vai and Al Di Meola, while describing Mancuso's own musical voice as distinctive.
+Guitar World ranked The Journey fourth on its list of the best guitar albums of 2023 and "Silkroad" seventh on its list of the year's best guitar solos.

 North America 2024

-Matteo toured from January 25 - February 4 in the following US cities: Agoura Hills (Los Angeles), San Pedro, Bakersfield, Orangevale (Sacramento) and Chicago.
+Matteo toured from 25 January to 4 February in the following US cities: Agoura Hills (Los Angeles), San Pedro, Bakersfield, Orangevale (Sacramento) and Chicago.

+Route 96

+In 2026, Mancuso released his second solo album, Route 96, with bassist Riccardo Oliva and drummer Gianluca Pellerito.
+The album features guest appearances by Steve Vai on "Solar Wind", gypsy jazz guitarist Antoine Boyer on "Isla Feliz", and keyboardist Valeriy Stepanov on the bonus track "The Chicken".
+Musically, Route 96 combines jazz fusion and rock with Latin, classical and gypsy jazz influences.

 Style

 Mancuso switches to using a free stroke with his index finger and middle finger to pick the strings like a classical guitar player, a finger-style right hand technique reminiscent of flamenco.
-He is considered a very talented guitarist and has been described as a virtuoso of the instrument by renowned guitarists such as Al Di Meola, Steve Vai, Joe Bonamassa, Tosin Abasi and Trevor Rabin.
+He is considered a virtuoso of the instrument by renowned guitarists such as Al Di Meola, Steve Vai, Joe Bonamassa, Tosin Abasi and Trevor Rabin.